 If you are using real-time data, follow the steps below.

-Select Edit -> Remove -> All Layers and Data Sources.
+From the Main Display, select Edit -> Remove -> All Layers and Data Sources.

 Open a new 4 panel tab by selecting File -> New Display Tab -> Map Display -> Four Panels from the Main Menu.